softacid/tempMonitor/README.md

 # NodeMcu
 - open source IoT platform based on Esp8266
--default firmware uses the Lua scripting language but you could flash it and use javascript if need it -really cheap programmable microcontroller
+- default firmware uses the Lua scripting language but you could flash it and use javascript if need it
+- really cheap programmable microcontroller
--fun to play with
+- fun to play with
--lot of sendors available (all the arduino sensors can be attached to this)
+- lot of sendors available (all the arduino sensors can be attached to this)

-real channel
+Fermentor1 channel
 https://thingspeak.com/channels/229922

-demo channel
+Demo channel
 https://thingspeak.com/channels/287687